Fine, fine, have another teaser

 The player can also spend 1 Aether on his turn to allow the demon to instantly regenerate a detached limb as a reflexive action, with his torso counting as two limbs.
 A detached limb immediately withers and dies as soon as the demon replaces it, so if he regenerates his left arm, for example, his previously detached left arm stops functioning within a few seconds.
 The demon cannot replace a missing or damaged head, although he can use this ability to replace the rest of his body from his severed head, given sufficient Aether.

-5 responses to “Fine, fine, have another teaser”
+5 thoughts on “Fine, fine, have another teaser”

 Oh, and thanks for being a tease. 😮